-Fig. 2-11: The AES/EBU status monitor instrument (AES/EBU STATUS) displayed in window 3 (highlighted with a white frame)
+Fig. 2-12: The AES/EBU status monitor instrument (AES/EBU STATUS) displayed in window 3 (highlighted with a white frame)

 The AES/EBU Status Monitor displays the status bytes from the AES/EBU data stream as plain text.
 In addition to this it also displays a range of signal status information, including Confidence, Lock, Coding, Parity and Validity.
-On top of this, the AES/EBU Status Monitor displays the audio data bits and their activity.
+Finally, the AES/EBU Status Monitor displays the audio data bits and their activity.
 This information is useful to determine the resolution or if defective bits in the data stream have to be identified.

-→ MODE, → MORE,

-→ SDI STATUS.
+→ MODE, → MORE,→ SDI STATUS.

-See chapter 5.10 for operating instructions
+See Chapter 5.10 for operating instructions

-The SDI STATUS instrument is only available with HD/SD SDI deembedder interface installed (11900S, 11900SD)!
+The SDI STATUS instrument is only available with HD/SD SDI deembedder interface installed (31900S, 31960S, 31900SD, 31960SD)!